-The best garden rakes help with all kinds of different outdoor tasks, from levelling out seed beds to sweeping up stray stones and bark chips.
+The best garden rakes help with all kinds of different outdoor tasks, from levelling out seed beds to sweeping up leaves, stray stones and bark chips.

 The best option is to add them to your plant beds or compost bin, but you’ll need a good garden rake.